 The Freedom Link suspension design is simple yet effective, with each pivot spinning on Premium Enduro Maxx cartridge bearings.
 The bike’s travel and demeanor are easily changed with the removal of a single bolt at the rear of the shock.
 Simply adjust the mounting position and you have two entirely different bikes.
 Trail Mode, puts the bike at 150mm travel, with a 13.4″ BB height and 66-degree head angle.
 Gravity Mode adjusts the bike to 165 mm travel with a 13″ BB and a slack 65.5-degree head angle.
 Those numbers are measured around a 170mm fork.
 Make no mistakes about it, this bike is designed to be ridden hard.

-The Megatrail has a split personality, enabled by one of the more noticeable geo flip chips we’ve ridden.
+The Guerrilla Gravity Megatrail has a split personality, enabled by one of the more noticeable geo flip chips we’ve ridden.
 The largely perceivable differences in ride characteristics make the Megatrail a solid climber and a capable descender.
-Each time we flipped the chip, we had to double check that we were on the same bike.
+Each time we flipped the chip, we had to double-check that we were on the same bike.
 It really was that noticeable.
 We also appreciated just how easy it was to change the chip, which meant we found ourselves actually using the adjustment more than many other bikes we’ve tested.
-To be clear, the Megatrail climbs does not like a 20-pound XC rig, but it does hide it’s downhill preference pretty damn well.
+To be clear, the Guerrilla Gravity Megatrail climbs does not like a 20-pound XC rig, but it does hide it’s downhill preference pretty damn well.